 If so, your low self-esteem may be causing you to stay late at work.
 People with condition-based low self-esteem rely on their work to make them feel good and significant.
 They are afraid of letting others know they aren’t good enough.
 So they are perfectionists at work, avoiding making mistakes to cover their defects.

 There’s nothing wrong with being perfect.
-Certain jobs such as those in medical and airline industry require the employees to comply the procedures perfectly because lives are at stake.
-But are you being perfect at things which doesn’t add much value to your work?
+Certain jobs such as those in the medical and airline industry require the employees to comply with the procedures perfectly because lives are at stake.
+But are you being perfect at things which don’t add much value to your work?
 Are you creating more tasks for yourself so that you can avoid other areas of your life such as relationships and health?

-Working late is not a problem, but if working late is not required and you are doing it at the expense of other areas of your life, then that’s a problem which needs to be addressed.
+Working late is not a problem, but if working late is not required and you are doing it at the expense of other areas of your life, then that’s a problem that needs to be addressed.

 When you have low self-esteem, you tend to do other people’s work for them.
 They are several reasons why low self-esteem people do this: